carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 ### Constraints

-PackageInstalls offer a property called `constraints` under `.spec.packageVersionRef.versionSelection`.
+PackageInstalls offer a property called `constraints` under `.spec.packageRef.versionSelection`.
 This `constraints` property can be used to select a specific version of a Package CR to install or include a set of conditions to pick a version.
 This `constraints` property is based on semver ranges and more details on conditions that can be included with `constraints`